ucsd-cse130/wi20/lectures/07-classes.md

 How, did GHC figure this out?

-- If you look at the code for `get` and `add` you'll see that we compare two keys!
+- If you look at the code for `get` you'll see that we check if two keys _are equal_!

 <br>
 <br>